-Google Play rolled out Family Libraries earlier this week in 8 countries.
-It allows families to share content from almost every section of the Google Play store with the whole group.
+Last year, Google Play rolled out Family Libraries, allowing families to share content from almost every section of the Google Play Store with the whole group.
 Now, rather than buying all your content with one account and adding that account to every tablet/phone in the family, everyone can buy what they want and share it.
 It sounds great, and it's a leap forward for family content management on Android and Google's properties but there are a few things you should know.

 In order to use a Family Library, you need to add your family's Google accounts to a Family Group.
 Family Groups can have up to six members including the family manager, so if you're in a large family, think carefully about which members can get in on the group.
 If you have to make two groups to accommodate your whole family, you'll have to have another account moderate the second group, as you can only be in one Family Group at a time.

 You can also only switch family groups once every twelve months, so don't go thinking you can just switch in and out of groups between your friends and your family.